 Pre-condition:

-- Both UE-1 and UE-2 have an IMS PDU session, and the two IMS PDU sessions share the same RAN and SMF. (based on R18 satellite backhaul mechanism).
+- Both UE-1 and UE-2 have an IMS PDU session, and the two IMS PDU sessions share the same RAN and SMF. (as specified in clause 6.29.1).

 - The SMF knows whether a UE is in a satellite with UPF onboarding based on the satellite ID reported by AMF. (based on R18 satellite backhaul mechanism).